-- Any docked hot water heater must be fitted with necessary set of valves. - The mixing valve must be installed if the setting is changed so that the temperature can exceed 60 °C. - The setting for hot water is made in menu 5.1.1. - The safety valve must have a maximum opening pressure of 1.0 MPa (10.0 bar) and be installed on the incoming domestic water line as illustrated.
+- The hot water heater in the heat pump must be supplied with necessary set of valves. - The mixing valve must be installed if the setting is changed so that the temperature can exceed 60 °C. - The setting for hot water is made in menu 5.1.1. - The safety valve must have a maximum opening pressure of 1.0 MPa (10.0 bar) and be installed on the incoming domestic water line as illustrated.
 The entire length of the overflow water pipe from the safety valve must be inclined to prevent water pockets and must also be frost-free.